aminnoura/Cognigy/README.md

 * Issue with add local variables from .env file
 * I never worked with material UI before, probably it can be much better
 * Add linting
+* Robot doesn't trim the message and a space at the end of message cause a wrong answer